mariuszmatusiak/CV_Templates/README.md

 - `industry/` - a directory with a root resume.tex file including smaller section-specific .tex files to create an industry resume,
 - `cover_letter/` - a directory with a root letter.tex file including smaller section-specific .tex files to create a cover letter,
 - `data/` - a directory with section-specific .tex files containing common shared data of an Applicant, including:
-    - `bibliography/` - a directory with BibLaTeX bibliograhy files,
+    - `bibliography/` - a directory with BibLaTeX bibliography files,
     - `img/` - a directory to store Applicant's photos (optional, check hiring preferences in your field and location)
 - `.vscode/` - a directory with handy VS Code configuration files.